 To ensure appropriate services, large-sized audit firms have assigned an average of over 100 full-time personnel to their quality control divisions, and have established various departments: contract management, periodic review in relation to a system of quality control, accounting support, audit support, engagement quality control review, IT, international services, and risk management (Figure III-1-12).
-See "B. Engagement Quality Control Reviews" (page 71) and "C. Monitoring of Systems of Quality Control" (page 73) for information on engagement quality control reviews and periodic reviews.
+See "B. Engagement Quality Control Reviews" (page 88) and "C. Monitoring of Systems of Quality Control" (page 90) for information on engagement quality control reviews and periodic reviews.
 A number of large-sized audit firms are strengthening quality control functions within their audit operation divisions, and are taking steps to gather information on the firm's quality control in a timely manner and to provide support to engagement teams.
-Audit firms, especially large ones, are introducing, in addition to digitizing audit working papers, analytical tools to recognize unusual figures in journal entry data, Al-based tools to identify fraud risks, communications tools to facilitate the online exchange of information and reference material between audited companies and engagement teams, etc. (For progress in the digitization of auditing services, see IV.
-Responses to Changes in the Global Environment Surrounding Audits, A. Usage of Technology in Audit and Cybersecurity Efforts, 1.
-Progress with the Adoption of IT in Audit Engagements (page 69).
+Audit firms, especially large ones, have introduced, in addition to digitizing audit working papers, analytical tools to recognize unusual figures in journal entry data, tools to identify fraud risks, communications tools to facilitate the online exchange of information and reference material between audited companies and engagement teams, etc. (For progress in the digitization of auditing services, see 6.
+Usage of Technology in Audit and Cybersecurity Efforts, a.
+Progress with the Adoption of IT in Audit Engagements (page 71).